semgrep/semgrep-docs/docs/semgrep-app/getting-started-with-semgrep-app.md

 <dl>
     <dt>Rule recommendation</dt>
-    Select this toggle to receive rule recommendations in the Rule Board based on the framework and language of the repository.
+    <dd>Select this toggle to receive rule recommendations in the Rule Board based on the framework and language of the repository.</dd>
 **Autofix**
     Select this toggle to enable autofix, which creates suggestions in addition to PR or MR comments.
 For example, a rule may suggest using a function such as `logging.debug()` instead of `print()`.